 At Clarke SMC operations were audible during all periods of the operator attended noise surveys.
-SMC operations generated an LAeq(15minute) noise contribution of 36 dBA during the day, 39 dBA during the evening and 39 dBA during the night-time.
-During the night-time period SMC operations generated LAmax noise levels of up to 50 dBA at Clarke.
+SMC operations generated an Laeq(15minute) noise contribution of 36 dBA during the day, 44 dBA during the evening and 42 dBA during the night-time.
+During the night-time period SMC operations generated Lamax noise levels of up to 54 dBA at Clarke.

-At Wadland SMC operations were audible during all periods of the operator attended surveys.
-SMC operations generated an Laeq(15minute) noise contribution of <30 dBA during the day, 28 dBA during the evening and 34 dBA during the night-time respectively.
-During the night-time period SMC operations generated Lamax noise levels of up to 38 dBA at Wadland.
+At Wadland SMC operations were audible during all operator attended surveys.
+SMC operations generated an LAeq(15minute) noise contribution of 30 dBA during the day and evening and 37 dBA during the night-time.
+During the night-time period SMC operations generated LAmax noise levels of up to 45 dBA at Wadland.

-Meteorological data from the onsite SMC automatic weather stations showed wind speeds in excess of 3 m/s during the daytime at Clarke and Wadland, a temperature inversion in excess of 3°C/100 m during the evening period at Clarke and the night-time period of the operator attended measurements at Clarke and Wadland.
-As such, the daytime criteria are not applicable during the daytime at Clarke and Wadland, evening criteria are not applicable for Clarke, and night-time criteria are not applicable for Clarke and Wadland during the attended noise survey.
-Notwithstanding noise modelling has been conducted to the Bagnall residence using an ENM model for all monitoring periods.
-The results of the noise modelling is provided in Table 6.
+Meteorological data from the onsite SMC automatic weather stations showed wind speeds in excess of 3°m/s during all periods of the operator attended measurements at Clarke and Wadland.
+As such, the criteria for all periods are not applicable for Clarke and Wadland during the attended noise survey.
+Notwithstanding, noise modelling has been conducted to the Bagnall residence using an ENM model for all monitoring periods.
+The results of the noise modelling is provided Table 6.